studiobonito/silverstripe-spamprotection-honeypot/README.md

 ## Requirements

-- SilverStripe 3.1 or newer.
+- SilverStripe 3.1.0 and newer or 3.2 and newer.
 - SilverStripe [SpamProtection](https://github.com/silverstripe/silverstripe-spamprotection) 1.2 or newer.

 ## Install